-We are pleased to present our report of the actuarial valuation of the Employees' Retirement Fund of the City of Dallas, Texas ("ERF" or the "Fund") as of December 31, 2014.
+We are pleased to present our report of the actuarial valuation of the Employees' Retirement Fund of the City of Dallas, Texas ("ERF" or the "Fund") as of December 31, 2015.

 This valuation provides information on the funding status of ERF.
-It includes a determination of the actuarially calculated contribution rates for the 2015 calendar year.
-In addition, it also contains the information necessary to determine the current total obligation rate and the current adjusted total obligation rate for the fiscal year beginning October 1, 2015 per City Ordinance.
-This rate is a function of the previous year's adjusted total obligation rate, this year's actuarially calculated contribution rate, and the rate necessary to make the debt service payment on the previously issued pension obligation bonds for fiscal year 2016.
+It includes a determination of the actuarially calculated contribution rates for the 2016 calendar year.
+In addition, it also contains the information necessary to determine the current total obligation rate and the current adjusted total obligation rate for the fiscal year beginning October 1, 2016 per City Ordinance.
+This rate is a function of the previous year's adjusted total obligation rate, this year's actuarially calculated contribution rate, and the rate necessary to make the debt service payment on the previously issued pension obligation bonds for fiscal year 2017.

-This valuation is based on the provisions of ERF in effect as of the valuation date, data on the ERF membership and information on the asset values of the Fund as of December 31, 2014.
+This valuation is based on the provisions of ERF in effect as of the valuation date, data on the ERF membership and information on the asset values of the Fund as of December 31, 2015.
 The member, annuitant and asset data used in the valuation were all prepared and furnished by ERF staff.
 While certain checks for reasonableness were performed, the data used was not audited.

-As part of the five year experience review, the actuary recommended new assumptions to the Board of Trustees.
-Under its power as authorized in Chapter 40-A(4)(16) of the Dallas City Code, the Board adopted the recommended actuarial assumptions effective with this valuation.
+There were no changes in the actuarial assumptions or methods since the prior valuation.
 All actuarial assumptions and methods are described under Section O of this report.
 We believe the actuarial assumptions individually and collectively represent reasonable expectations of experience over the long-term future.